-- communicated to all Competitors, and will continue to be applied until the relevant supplier introduces a new specification that resolves the reliability, compatibility or safety concern. - 22.4.4 The use of a SSC is mandatory and the particular function of that SSC must not be by-passed, replaced, duplicated or complemented by another component. - 22.4.5 No Competitor may, either directly or via a third party pass any information (including but not limited to data, know how, operating procedures, properties and calibrations) or methodology (including but not limited to simulation software, analysis tools, etc.) which can be used to enhance the performance of a SSC to another Competitor, or receive any such methodology from another Competitor.
+- 22.5.6 During the consultation process set out in Article 22.5.5, each Competitor is responsible for communicating directly to the FIA regarding any issues of compatibility, reliability or safety in respect of a PDC.
+This may include submitting proposals for modifications to the PDC that a Competitor considers should be made to ensure the necessary levels of safety, compatibility, and reliability while having due regard at all times to cost and performance implications.
+The FIA will consider in good faith all issues raised (and modifications proposed) during the consultation process, and shall determine in its sole discretion whether or not to take any action.
+In exceptional circumstances, where a Competitor establishes at any time that a PDC is critically incompatible, unreliable or unsafe, the FIA may, at its sole discretion, authorise such Competitor to carry out modifications to the PDC in question in order to resolve the compatibility, reliability or safety issue.
+Permission for such a modification will be communicated to all Competitors, and will continue to be applied until the FIA introduces a new Design Specification that resolves the reliability, compatibility or safety concern. - 22.5.7 The use of a PDC is mandatory and the particular function of that PDC must not be by-passed, replaced, duplicated or complemented by another component. - 22.5.8 No Competitor may, either directly or via a third party pass any information (including but not limited to data, know how, operating procedures, properties and calibrations) or methodology (including but not limited to simulation software, analysis tools, etc.) which can be used to enhance the performance of a PDC to another Competitor, or receive any such information or methodology from another Competitor.

-22.5 Transferable Components (TRC) and Free Supply Components (FSC)
+22.6 Transferable Components (TRC) and Free Supply Components (FSC)